-Hope you are one step closer to understanding what both methods are about and how you can use them.
-Both methods may look very similar, but as seen above there have some major differences indeed.
+We hope that now you are one step closer to understanding what Kanban and Scrum are about and how you can use them.
+Both methods may look very similar, but as seen above they have some major differences indeed.

 State of Scrum 2018 – ScrumAlliance.com